- Best jobs for travel lovers

 If you know to sail a ship then you could become a personal Yacht Sailor.
 Yacht owners need sailors who can sail them from one country to another.
 You make millions in

-A diplomat is high profile job and you can travel to different countries in the world.
+Being a diplomat is a high profile job and you can travel to different countries in the world.
 Every 3 years you are in a new country.
 However, not everyone can be a diplomat.

 Interpreters and Translator

-Interpreters and translators are required by government and foreign companies.
-If you have knowledge of languages like French, German, Japanese then you could get a job and travel at the same time.
+Interpreters and translators are required by the government and foreign companies.
+If you have knowledge of languages like French, German, and Japanese then you could get a job and travel at the same time.

 Truck Drivers also travel from one state to another.
-Although the job is very tough if you love traveling then you could make money while you are on roads.
+Although the job is very tough if you love traveling then you could make money while you are on road.